-It’s my 100th blog post and it’s excited that I have been recording my footsteps traveling around the world for 23 months.
+It’s my 100th blog post here and it’s been a wonderful “knycx journey”, recording my footsteps traveling around the world.
 Although I may have some serious backlog I am trying my best to get there.
 I hope that readers would find the information useful in some ways and do feel free to leave comments to me for any feedback or questions.

-So…I wonder what should be my 100th post, and I think it would be great to celebrate it with a compilation of the Cathedrals in Europe ~ 🙂 So it’s a list of my choices of the most “memorable” cathedrals in Europe – They are the top of the list based on its look, its scale or its uniqueness.
+So…I wonder what should be my 100th post, and I think it would be great to celebrate it with a compilation of the Cathedrals in Europe ~ 🙂 It is a list of my choices of the most “memorable” cathedrals in Europe.
+They are the top of the list based on its look, its scale, or its uniqueness.
 It was quite hard for me to pick them so maybe it’s not the same for you.
 I am looking forward to hearing about your experience as well!

 #12 York Minster, York, United Kingdom